semgrep/pfff/README.md

 pfff is a set of tools and APIs to perform static analysis, code visualizations, code navigations, or style-preserving source-to-source transformations such as refactorings on source code.
-There is good support for C, Java, Javascript and PHP.
-There is also preliminary support for other languages such as C++, Rust, C#, Html, CSS, Erlang, Lisp, Haskell, Python, OPA and SQL.
+There is good support for Javascript, Python, C, Java, and PHP.
+There is also preliminary support for other languages such as C++, Rust, C#, Html, CSS, Erlang, Lisp, Haskell, Skip, and SQL.
 There is also very good support for OCaml code so that the framework can be used on the code of pfff itself.